 On June 27, 1844, with the temple only partially completed, Joseph Smith and his brother Hyrum were murdered in Carthage Jail.
-This gave the Mormons some calm, since their enemies believed that Mormonism was a cult centered on Joseph Smith and would collapse without him, but the Mormons thrived and even grew in numbers, and in early 1846 they completed their temple even while under constant threats from mobs and militias.
+Despite this tragedy, it gave the Mormons a period of calm, since their enemies believed that Mormonism was a cult centered on Joseph Smith and would collapse without him.
+However, the Mormons thrived and even grew in numbers, and, in early 1846, they completed their temple even while under constant threats from mobs and militias.
 Even after the Mormons had decided to leave for the Rocky Mountains, they remained behind just long enough to finish their temple.
 By December 1845, the temple was complete enough to begin performing Endowment work and marriage sealings for the Mormons of Nauvoo.
 The Nauvoo temple was privately dedicated for this work and later rededicated publicly in May 1846, even as the Mormons were packing their wagons to leave.
-5,500 Mormons went through the Nauvoo temple before abandoning their beautiful temple as they had done in Kirtland.
-In later 1846 as the last Mormons were being driven from their homes by a mob in the Battle of Nauvoo, the temple was ransacked by the mob.
+In all, around 5,500 Mormons went through the Nauvoo temple before abandoning it, as they had done in Kirtland.
+As the last Mormons were being driven from their homes by a mob in the Battle of Nauvoo in 1848, the temple was ransacked by the mob.
 In 1848, an arsonist set the building on fire and some of the walls collapsed.
-Finally in 1850, a tornado destroyed the last remaining wall.
+Finally, in 1850, a tornado destroyed the last remaining wall.